erinruthmaness/antsweeper/README.md

 # Welcome To Antsweeper!

-This game recreates Windows 98 Minesweeper (but with ants - I garden a lot) using React and some concepts introduced by React hooks.
+This game recreates the old Windows Minesweeper game (but with ants - I garden a lot) using React and some concepts introduced by React hooks.
 I love reverse-engineering games and ideas using JavaScript, and I also love Minesweeper, so this was bound to happen eventually.

 I've been working on this project casually in my free time as I study my way back through React hooks, so it may be missing features when you see it.